streaming-across-network/360_video_streaming_across_the_network/README.md

 ## Accessing the website with the livestream on the Meta Quest 2:

 1. Connect the Meta Quest 2 to your PC and run in ODH the created custom command.
-2. Dissconnect and put on the Meta Quest 2.
+2. Disconnect and put on the Meta Quest 2.

 ## Credits
 Big thanks to the SRS community (https://github.com/ossrs/srs) for enabling us the RTMP to HLS conversion using SRS.